 - The Terrace serves a range of hot drinks, quality coffee and cakes/snacks.

-- Indoor and outdoor seating will be available.
+- Indoor and outdoor seating is available.

 - Opening hours are 9.30am – 4.30pm Tuesday – Friday and 10am – 4pm at weekends.
 Last orders 30 minutes before closing.